Get a FREE Car Check

 Stolen Vehicle Check

-As per UK law, if you were caught driving a car reported as stolen in police national computer, you are responsible for it.
+As per UK law, if you were caught driving a car reported as stolen in the police national computer, you are responsible for it.
 So, if you have decided to buy a second-hand car, take caution first.
 There are several ways to check if the vehicle is reported as stolen or has any other hidden history against its registration number plate.

 Did you know?
 In the UK, around 89.4 thousand cases of vehicle thefts are recorded, and only 40% returns to their owners.